 - Tap PRE to rotate among preamp off/1/2 for the main receiver (or, in B SET mode, for the sub receiver).
 Hold ATTN to set attenuation in 3 dB steps. - Tap NB, NR, or NTCH to turn on these functions with their last-used settings.
 Hold these switches to adjust their settings. - Tap FIL to rotate through per-mode passband presets (FL1/2/3).
-Hold APF to turn the audio peaking filter on/off (applies only in CW mode). - The "K4D" icon (near RIT/XIT box) shows that the 2nd RX (KRX4 option) is in use.
-This occurs when the receivers are on different bands or antennas. - The blue and orange circular icons to the left of the RIT/XIT box (arrow) show DVR receive record or DVR transmit playback, respectively.
+Hold APF to turn the audio peaking filter on/off (applies only in CW mode). - The "K4D" icon (right of RIT/XIT box) shows that the 2nd RX (KRX4 option) is in use.
+Besides this is the DR+ icon (MENU:RX Dyn.
+Range Optimization). - The blue and orange circular icons to the left of the RIT/XIT box (arrow) show DVR receive record or DVR transmit playback, respectively.